GRIN2A

 Symptoms

-Because the GRIN2A gene is important for the brain, some people may have:
+Because the GRIN2A gene is important for brain activity, many people who have GRIN2A-related syndrome have:

-As of 2022, about 138 people in the world with GRIN2A-related disorder have been identified clinically.
+As of 2025, about 400 people with GRIN2A-related syndrome have been identified in a medical clinic.

 Support Resources